bornfight/README/playbooks/software-development-internal-contract.md

     -   What can you expect from the person performing this role:
         -   To take responsibility for software delivery
         -   To be familiar with software business logic in detail
-        -   To know the answer to all of your questions about software requirements, business logic or technical implementation details
+        -   To know answers to all of your questions about software requirements, business logic or technical implementation details
         -   To assist in functional specification creation
         -   To do mayor estimates